Police

 (1) The Chief Officer,

-in relation to members of the Force and designated persons, and the Connétables
+in relation to members of the Force and designated persons, and the Connétables of the parishes, in relation to members of

-respectively maintain a register of complaints, conduct matters and DSI
+complaints, conduct matters and DSI matters.

 (2) Subject to Regulations made under Article 22,

-the Chief Officer and Connétables, as the case may be, must
+the Chief Officer and Connétables,

-record in their respective registers, in relation to each complaint, conduct
+as the case may be, must record in their respective registers, in

-matter or DSI matter –
+relation to each complaint, conduct matter or DSI matter –

 (a) the nature of it;